unoplatform/uno.chefs/README.md

 ## Contributing

-To make contributions to this repo, you must create a Pull Requests and get at least one approval from code owners.
-You must also use Conventional Commits and pass some code styling convention automated checks.
+To make contributions to this repo, you must create a pull request and get at least one approval from a code owner.
+You must also use Conventional Commits and pass some code style convention checks.

 ### Conventional Commits